Atrioventricular block (AV block): definition, causes, diagnosis & management

 Synonyms: complete heart block, AV dissociation, AV block III, AV block 3

 In third-degree AV block, no atrial impulses are conducted to the ventricles.
-The atria and the ventricles are electrically dissociated from each other.
-This condition is referred to as atrioventricular (AV) dissociation.
-Importantly, for the ventricles to have any electrical (and thus pumping) activity at all, an escape rhythm must arise in an ectopic focus (located distal to the block).
-Third-degree AV block is a very serious condition because escape rhythms may not arise, exist transiently, or generate insufficient heart rate.
-Cardiac arrest occurs if no escape rhythm arises.
+The atria and the ventricles are electrically disconnected.
+This condition is referred to as AV dissociation.
+Importantly, for the ventricles to exhibit any electrical—and consequently mechanical—activity, an escape rhythm must originate from an ectopic focus located distal to the block.
+Third-degree AV block is a critical condition; as escape rhythms may fail to develop, be transient, or produce an insufficient heart rate.
+In the absence of an escape rhythm, cardiac arrest will ensue.

 Symptoms caused by AV blocks

 First-degree AV block is virtually always asymptomatic.
-It may cause symptoms if the delay is extremely long, because atrial and ventricular activity may become severely desynchronized.
+It may cause symptoms if the delay is very long, because atrial and ventricular activity may become severely desynchronized.

-Second-degree AV block is usually asymptomatic unless there is high-degree block (many atrial impulses blocked).
+Second-degree AV block is usually asymptomatic unless there is a high-degree block (i.e. many atrial impulses are blocked).
 The patient may experience irregular heart rate, palpitations, pre-syncope or even syncope.
-However, this is uncommon (particularly syncope).
+Syncope is more common in Mobitz type 2 blocks.

 Third-degree AV block is mostly symptomatic because it causes a reduction of cardiac output due to bradycardia.
 Lightheadedness, dyspnea, angina, dizziness, pre-syncope, or syncope may occur.
 Cardiac arrest occurs if an escape rhythm is not established.